limash/roms-nc/README.md

 # Python scripts / Jupyter notebooks to work with ROMS NetCDF input and output files

-pip install -e . a local roms_nc package and the dependencies.
+`pip install -e .` installs a local roms_nc package, which is used in the data processing notebooks and the dependencies.